aavegotchi/aavegotchi-wiki/posts/en/minigames.md

 </div>

 ## XP Rewards for Mini-Games
 From time to time, selected mini-games will offer [XP](/xp) rewards to top scorers on the mini-game's leaderboard.
+These Mini-Game XP events will be announced by the Pixelcraft team on Discord when available.

 For a list of past mini-game XP events, check out this page [here](/minigame-xp-events).

 XP is needed for Aavegotchis to remain competitive on the [Rarity Farming](/rarity-farming) XP leaderboard to win [GHST](/ghst) prizes.